yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 3:** Click on `Inject Payload` and your Switch will now boot into the Hekate custom bootloader.

-- **NOTE:** If you see a vertical text-based user interface appearing on your Switch's display, some of the Hekate files in your microSD card are not placed properly.
-Use the `Volume` buttons to navigate through the Hekate menu and select `Power Off` using the `Power` button to turn off the console.
+> **NOTE:** If you see a vertical text-based user interface appearing on your Switch's display, some of the Hekate files in your microSD card are not placed properly.
+Use the `Volume` buttons to navigate through the Hekate menu and select `Power off` using the `Power` button to turn off the console.
 Make sure that the files in your microSD card match up with the images shown in [Preparing the microSD Card.](#preparing-the-microsd-card)

 ## Backing up Switch NAND (Optional)

 All the tools used in this guide do not alter or modify the data stored inside the Switch.
-However, it is possible to make a full backup of the entire internal storage (`NAND`) using Hekate.
+However, it is possible to make a full backup of the entire internal storage (`NAND`) using **Hekate**.

 **Step 1:** In the Hekate Home menu, tap on the `Tools` tab and select `Backup eMMC`.

 **Step 2:** Tap on `eMMC BOOT0 & BOOT1`.

-- This may take a few seconds to load.
-After it is finished filling the progress bar it should say `Finished and verified!`.
-Beneath `Filepath:` you will see the location of the dump.
+> This may take a few seconds to load.
+After the progress bar has finished, it should show `Finished and verified!`.
+Beneath `Filepath:` you will see the location of the `BOOT0` and `BOOT1` dump.

 **Step 3:** Tap on `Close` and select `eMMC RAW GPP`.

-- This should take some time as the Switch's `rawnand.bin` file is quite large.
-If the progress bar appears to go backwards at some points or turn green, do not worry as this is Hekate verifying the data.
-The backup process should take between 15-45 minutes to complete depending on the quality/speed of your microSD card at the default verification setting.
+> This should take some time as a Switch's `rawnand.bin` file is quite large.
+If the progress bar appears to go backwards at some points or turn green, do not worry as this is just Hekate verifying the data.
+The backup process should take between 10-45 minutes to complete depending on the quality/speed of your microSD card at the default verification setting.
 Keep note of the location of the output file(s).

 **Step 4:** Tap on `Close` for two times to return to the `Tools` menu.